oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover-ocw23.md

      <copy>oci db autonomous-database generate-wallet --generate-type ALL --file atpwallet_phoenix.zip --password Fsdrs@123 --autonomous-database-id ocid1.autonomousdatabase.oc1.phx.anyhqljt5h22avqaw32nmjoi7d5zhxbkt6txxxxxxxxxxxxx</copy>
     ````

-    Copy the command and execute in Cloud Shell prompt.You should be able to see the Wallet file which was downloaded.
+    Copy the command and execute in Cloud Shell prompt.You should be able to see the Wallet which was downloaded.
 Verify that using the list command ls -ltr as provided in the screenshot.

     ![ATP Wallet](./images/atp-wallet-cs-phx-new.png)